graph LR;

 - You do not have to discuss the details of your absence with either of us.
 If you’re sick, you’re sick.

-- You have to see a doctor for medical absences longer than 3 days.
+- You have to provide a doctor’s note for medical absences longer than 3 calendar days.

-- Ideally, you would go see a doctor on the first day of your absence.
+- You should see a doctor on your first day of absence.

 - Ask the doctor how your absence will be reported (digitally or by paper).

-- If by paper: Scan or hand in an “Arbeitsunfähigkeitsbescheinigung” to Julia.
+- If by paper: Scan the “Arbeitsunfähigkeitsbescheinigung” and send it by email to Peter and Julia.
 Make sure you send the copy for the employer, i.e. “Ausfertigung zum Vorlage beim Arbeitgeber”, see Figure 1.

 - The doctor may give you a copy of an “Arbeitsunfähigkeitsbescheinigung” for your records; keep this for yourself.
 Don’t send this copy to Julia or Peter, as it has private information.